 Step 5: Priority and Use Claims

-Indicate if you are claiming priority for your trademark based on earlier applications.
+Indicate if you are claiming priority for your mark based on earlier applications.
 For convention priority claims, file within six months of the original application.
 Provide the application number, filing date, and country, along with certified copies as supporting evidence.

 Step 6: Power of Attorney (If Applicable)